Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure AWS CloudTrail in all Regions to record all API activity.
 Create an Amazon EventBridge (Amazon CloudWatch Events) rule in all unauthorized Regions for `ec2:RunInstances` events.
 Use AWS Lambda to terminate the launched EC2 instances.
 - [ ] In each AWS account, create a managed IAM policy that uses a Region condition to deny the `ec2:RunInstances` action in all unauthorized Regions.
 Attach this policy to all IAM groups in each AWS account.
 - [ ] In each AWS account, create an IAM permissions boundary policy that uses a `Region` condition to deny the `ec2:RunInstances` action in all unauthorized Regions.
 Attach the permissions boundary policy to all IAM users in each AWS account.
-- [x] Create a service control policy (SCP) in AWS Organizations to deny the `ec2:RunInstances` action in all unauthorized Regions.
+- [x] Create a Service Control Policy (SCP) in AWS Organizations to deny the `ec2:RunInstances` action in all unauthorized Regions.
 Attach this policy to the root level of the organization.

 ### A company has a private Amazon S3 bucket that contains sensitive information.
 A SysOps administrator needs to keep logs of the IP addresses from authentication failures that result from attempts to access objects in the bucket.
 The logs must be stored so that they cannot be overwritten or deleted for 90 days.
 Which solution will meet these requirements?